Pets are often considered part of the family and we love taking them along in the car on excursions.

 What kind of pet restraint is best?

 Your local pet store can advise you on the different type of restraints available to help keep your dog safe in the car.
-Essentially, these come in two types: harnesses that attach to existing seats belts (or clip into seat belt buckle receptors) and ‘pet crates’.
-These transport containers are box-shaped and can be secured within the car; they should always be big enough to allow the animal to lie down comfortably and tall enough to let them sit erect of stand up inside the container.
+There are main two types: harnesses that attach to existing seats belts and ‘pet crates’.
+These transport containers are box-shaped and can be secured within the car.
+They should always be big enough to allow the animal to lie down comfortably and tall enough to let them sit erect of stand up inside the container.

 Never harness your dog into the front seat – if an accident occurs, the front airbag deployment could cause serious injury to your pet.

 Everyone has probably seen a dog with its head stuck out a car window and thought ‘oh, how cute’.
 Unfortunately, it’s not so much cute as dangerous.
-Windblown debris can easily get lodged in a pet’s eyes when travelling at speed, and they could even be hit by passing tree branches or other obstacles.
+Debris can get lodged in their eyes, and they could be hit by passing tree branches or other obstacles.
 It also isn’t healthy for a dog to have air rushing into its lungs at high speeds.
 If your dog is secured in a harness, make sure its head cannot be stuck out the car window.

 You should be able to pick up a reliable harness for $20-$60.
 The harness attaches around the dog’s neck and shoulders and behind the front legs, and can be made out of any combination of leather, fabric or nylon.
 Ensure the one you buy is a good fit for your dog.